supeshio/TORGM-Restored/README.md

 ﻿# The Other Roles: GM Edition

-This fork is based on TORGM v3.5.4, and it supports new Version.
+This fork is based on TORGM v3.5.4, and it supports new version.

 > [!NOTE]
 > * Custom hats are not (even never) supported yet.<br/>